Primary School’s Sports Funding

 - the new funding will increase the range of sports available to children.

-Our funding in 2021/22 across both schools will be used in the following ways:
+Our funding in 2022/23 across both schools has been used in the following ways:

 - work with the Schools Games Organisation to further develop sporting skills and compete in Inter-school competitions.